Play the Game. Change the Game. Leave the Game. - by Robert Livingston (Hardcover)

 Highlights

-- About the Author: Robert Livingston is a social psychologist who serves on the faculty of Harvard University's John F. Kennedy School of Government and is the author of The Conversation, selected as a Financial Times Best Book of 2021 and nominated for an NAACP Image Award for Outstanding Literary Achievement.
+- About the Author: Robert Livingston is a diversity scholar who serves on the faculty of the John F. Kennedy School of Government at Harvard University.

 - Business + Money Management, Personal Success